BIBLICAL PRINCIPLES ON CHRISTIAN GIVING - LESSONS FROM THE TEACHINGS OF JESUS

 Is this really what Jesus was teaching here?

 It would be a total misrepresentation of biblical truth if we attempt to interpret Scripture outside it's passage context in order to justify certain unbiblical practices!
 This is called proof texting in theological circles.
+The poor widow who gave all she had was commended by Jesus for her sacrificial giving in that she gave proportionately much more than the rich who gave out of their abundance!

 Do you recall the warning in Mark 7:10-13?
 Please reflect on it carefully because it is instrumental in reinforcing our moral obligations.

 The challenge that Jesus threw to the rich young ruler in Matthew 19:21-22 and Mark 10:21 was simply an illustration of how many will miss out on God because of the love of the things of this passing world.
-We cannot develop a doctrine on giving exclusively from this passage.
+We cannot develop a doctrine on Christian giving from this passage.
 We need to balance the Scriptures methodically so that we can discern the full counsel of God on a given issue.

 The issue of giving is about equal sacrifice and not equal giving!

-The fact that one believer gives 10,000/- and another 1000/- does not necessarily suggest that the 10,000/- guy gave more in God's eyes than the 1000/- guy.
+The fact that one believer gives Kshs 10,000/- and another Kshs 1000/- does not necessarily suggest that the Kshs 10,000/- guy gave more in God's eyes than the Kshs 1000/- guy.

-© Ezekiel Kimosop Teaching Series 2018
+© Ezekiel Kimosop 2018

 No comments: